spiralcloudah/Instagram/README.md

 - User Profiles:
   - [X] Allow the logged in user to add a profile photo
   - [X] Display the profile photo with each post
-  - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+  - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Create a custom Camera View on your phone.
-- [ ] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented: